8th ANNUAL CHINA PROGRAM, BEIJING, CHINA

 A world-renowned ancient cultural city, Beijing is a flourishing metropolis, boasting many scenic spots and historical monuments, precious artifacts and world-famous architectural wonders, such as: the Forbidden City, which was the imperial palace of the Ming and Qing dynasties; the Summer Palace, a summer resort for the Qing court, sitting within the largest Chinese-style garden in existence; The Great Wall, the only man-made construction on earth visible from outer space; The Ming Tombs, the mausoleums of 13 emperors of the Ming Dynasty; The Temple of Heaven, where the Ming and Qing emperors prayed for good harvests; and Tiananmen Square, located in the heart of the capital, known as one of the largest city squares in the world.

-Loyola's 2014 Study Law Abroad Program will take advantage of these facilities and institutions to introduce students to the study and practice of law in a foreign culture.
+Loyola's 2015 Study Law Abroad Program will take advantage of many of these facilities and institutions to introduce students to the study and practice of law in a foreign culture.

 The Beijing Center Campus